Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

     - Price group

   - *FILTER CRITERION*
   Click the drop-down list to select the appropriate filter criterion.
+The created price groups are displayed.

-  [comment]: <> (No more "filter by" options available or depends on the settings?)
+  > [Info] A customer can be assigned a specific price group in the *Invoicing* sub-tab.
+Price groups can be created in the *Material management* module.

-  [comment]: <> (Drop-down list empty?
-No price groups created yet.
-In Artikelverwaltung?)
+  [comment]: <> (Check module name in English.
+No more "filter by" options available or depends on the settings?)

 - [CANCEL]
  Click this button to cancel your selection.